Quick answer

 The Role of the Nil Rate Band

 The concept of the nil rate band is essential for anyone looking to reduce their inheritance tax liability.
-We are here to explain the nil rate band and its interaction with jointly owned property, providing you with a clear understanding of how to maximize your tax-free allowance.
+We are here to explain the nil rate band and its interaction with jointly owned property, providing you with a clear understanding of how to maximize your outside the scope of IHT allowance.

 What is the Nil Rate Band?

-The nil rate band is a tax-free allowance that can be used to reduce inheritance tax liability.
+The nil rate band is a outside the scope of IHT allowance that can be used to reduce inheritance tax liability.
 It is the amount of your estate that is exempt from inheritance tax.
 For the current tax year, the nil rate band is £325,000 per individual.
 This means that if your estate is valued at less than £325,000, you won’t have to pay any inheritance tax.

 Key Points about the Nil Rate Band: